-8. Does WACAP use photos of waiting children on the Web?
+8. Does WACAP use photos of waiting children on the web?
 What are the rules?

 WACAP strictly follows all the laws of the states or foreign countries we work with during an adoption.
-With international adoptions, each country has rules governing how and whether waiting children can be shown on the Internet, and WACAP strictly adheres to them.
+With international adoptions, each country has rules governing how and whether waiting children can be shown on the internet, and WACAP strictly adheres to them.
 WACAP’s secure website does not use children’s real names and indicates only the continent where the child lives.

 9. How important is it for an agency to be licensed or accredited?

-Being licensed or accredited reflects the agency’s long-term commitment to finding adoptive families for children.
+Being licensed and/or accredited reflects the agency’s long-term commitment to finding adoptive families for children.
 When an organization seeks licensing, it must prove to the licensing body that it has standards of operation in place.
 Becoming licensed or accredited also opens up the agency’s business records to scrutiny, which prevents problems due to negligence or purposeful wrongdoing.

 Sometimes a country’s licensing or accreditation requirements will change, and adoptions from that country will be temporarily "placed on hold" or "slowed down" while we work to comply with the new requirements.
 WACAP does not take shortcuts around these compliance issues.